Divisional Head: Frank Rioux

 Students whose interests lie primarily in biology and chemistry should begin with BIOL 121, 221 or 222 and CHEM 123, 234.
 If inclined toward a physics concentration, students should begin with PHYS 191, 200 and MATH 119, 120.

-This program is designed for students interested in teaching science at the secondary (grades 5-12) level.
-This course sequence must be combined with a minor in secondary education.
-Majors should contact the education department early in their college career for advice on licensing requirements.
+These programs are designed for students interested in teaching science at the secondary (grades 5-12) level.
+These course sequences must be combined with a minor in secondary education and a subject area major.
+Students should contact the education department early in their college career for advice on licensing requirements.

 Suggested mathematics courses: MATH 119 or 123 or 124